 the sister in the center supports the lower back and buttocks,

-a nurse standing at the patient's feet supports the shins.
+the nurse standing at the patient's feet supports the legs.

 Note.
-If the patient is very heavy, more people will be needed and the load will have to be redistributed.
+If the patient is very sick, more people will be needed and the workload will have to be redistributed.

 Lifting the patient:

-at the leader's command "three", transfer the mass of your body to the leg set back,
+at the leader’s command “three”, transfer your body weight to the leg set back,

 gently pull the patient to the edge of the bed;

-to the new “three” command, roll the patient over, press him down and lift him up, straightening his knees and straightening his back (do not hold the patient on outstretched arms!)
+on the new command “three”, roll the patient onto you, press him and lift him, straightening his knees and straightening his back (do not hold the patient on outstretched arms!)

 the nurse holding the patient's legs takes wider steps,

-Move forward (to the wheelchair).
-On the count of three, bend your knees and gently lower the patient onto the gurney.
+Move forward (toward the gurney).
+On the count of three, bend your knees and carefully lower the patient onto the gurney.

-30 Turning the patient on his side with a diaper and placing him in this position
+30 Turning the patient on his side using a pad and placing him in this position

 (performed by two people)

-Usage when changing linen; placement in a position on the side; preliminary, stage for other travels.
+Usage when changing linen; placement in a lateral position; preliminary, stage for other movements.

-Explain the course of the upcoming procedure, make sure that the patient understands it and obtain his consent to the procedure.
+Explain the process of the upcoming procedure, make sure the patient understands it and obtain his consent to perform it.

 Assess the patient's condition and environment.
-Attach the bed brakes.
-Ask your assistant to stand on the opposite side of the bed from you.
+Set the bed brakes.
+Have your assistant stand on the opposite side of the bed from you.

 Ask the patient to raise his head (if possible), or raise his head and shoulders, remove the pillow.
-Rest the pillow against the head of the bed.
+Place a pillow against the head of the bed.

 Make sure the patient is lying horizontally on the edge of the bed.

-Ask the patient to cross their arms over their chest.
+Ask the patient to cross his arms over his chest.

-If you turn him over on his right side, then he should put his left foot on his right.
+If you turn him over on his right side, he should put his left leg on his right.
 Help him if necessary.

-Stand on the side of the bed where you turn it over.
+Stand on the side of the bed where you turn him over.

 Place a protector next to the patient.

-Stand closer to the bed, put your knee on the protector, the second leg serves as a support.
+Stand closer to the bed, place your knee on the protector, the other leg serves as a support.

 Rice.
-28 Turning the patient on their side with a diaper and placing them in this position
+28 Turning the patient onto his side using a pad and placing him in this position

-Put a hand on the shoulder of the patient, which is farther from the sister, the second- on corresponding thigh, i.e. if the patient rolls over to the right side,put your left hand on his left shoulder, and your righton his left thigh.
+Place your hand on the patient's shoulder, which is further from the nurse, the other– on the corresponding hip, i.e. if the patient turns over on the right side, halfplace your left hand on his left shoulder, and your righton his left thigh.

-Your assistant should pull the edge of the diaper from under the mattress and roll it close to the patient's body, then take the rolled end of the diaper with the palms up and, resting their feet, turn the patient on their side on the count of three.
-You turn the patient towards you, transferring your weight to the standing leg on the floor.
-Assist the patient to raise their head and place a pillow.
+Your assistant should pull the edge of the diaper out from under the mattress and roll it close to the patient's body, then take the rolled end of the diaper with your palms up and, resting your feet, turn the patient on his side on the count of three.
+You turn the patient towards you, placing your weight on the leg that is on the floor.
+Help the patient raise his head and place a pillow.

 Note.
-Further actions depend on the purpose of the rotation.
+Further actions depend on the purpose of the turn.

-turn the patient so that he does not lie on his arm;
+turn the patient so that he is not lying on his arm;

 Unfold the diaper.

-31 Turning the patient on his side using the method of "joint log rolling" and placing in this position
+31 Turning the patient onto his side using the “joint log roll” method and placing him in this position

 (performed by two people)

-Usage when changing linen; placement in a position on the side; preliminary stage for other movements.
+Usage when changing linen; placement in a lateral position; a preliminary stage for other movements.

 Assess the patient's condition and environment.
-Attach the bed brakes.
+Set the bed brakes.

-Fig. 29 Turning the patient on his side using the method of "joint log rolling" and placing in this position.
+Fig. 29 Turning the patient on his side using the “joint log rolling” method and placing him in this position.

 Ask your assistant to stand next to you.

-Remove the pillow from under the head and place it at the head.
+Remove the pillow from under your head and place it at the head of the bed.
 Place your hands under the patient's head and shoulders.
-Tell your assistant to get his hands under the patient's hips.
+Tell your assistant to place his hands under the patient's hips.

-Place one foot slightly in front of the other, on the count of three, rock back, shift your body weight onto the back foot, and move the patient to the edge of the bed.
+Place one leg slightly in front of the other, swing back on the count of three, shift your body weight onto the leg placed back and move the patient to the edge of the bed.

-Lower the bed so that one knee of the sister is on the bed (on the protector), and the other leg is firmly on the floor.
+Lower the bed so that one of the sister's knees is on the bed (on the protector) and the other leg is firmly on the floor.

-Together with an assistant, go to the other side of the bed.
+Together with an assistant, move to the other side of the bed.
 Place a pillow between the patient's legs and cross his arms over his chest.

-Both sisters put protectors on the edge of the bed and put one knee on the protector.
+Both sisters place the protectors on the edge of the bed and place one knee on the protector.

-Put one hand on the shoulder, the other– on the patient's pelvis, ask the landowner to put his hands on the patient's thighs and shins.
+Place one hand on your shoulder, the other– on the patient's pelvis, ask the landowner to place his hands on the patient's thighs and legs.

 On the count of three, turn the patient to face you, keeping his head, back and legs in line.
-Bend the top leg slightly.
+Bend your upper leg slightly.

 Make sure the pillow remains between the patient's legs.

-Place an emphasis at the sole of the foot lying below.
+Place the support at the sole of the foot lying underneath.

-Be sure to place a pillow under the back to keep the patient in this position.
-Place a pillow under your upper arm as well.
+Be sure to place a pillow under the patient's back to maintain this position.
+Also place a pillow under your upper arm.
 If possible, place a small pillow under the patient's head.
 Cover him.

 Raise the side rails.
-Make sure the patient is comfortable.
+Make sure the patient feels comfortable.

-32 Turning the patient and placing him in a position on his side.
-Performed on a height-adjustable bed (performed by one nurse, patient can help)
+32 Turning the patient and placing him in a lateral position.
+Performed on a bed with variable height (performed by one nurse, the patient can help)

-Usage at forced or passive position; the risk of developing bedsores, a change in position.
+Usage at forced or passive position; risk of developing bedsores, changing position.

 Prepare: extra pillow, footrest, sandbag.
-Explain to the patient the course of the upcoming procedure, make sure that he understands it and obtain his consent to the procedure.
+Explain to the patient the course of the upcoming procedure, make sure that he understands it and obtain his consent to perform it.

 Assess the patient's condition and environment.
-Attach the bed brakes.
+Set the bed brakes.

 Fully (if possible) lower the head of the bed; the patient should lie horizontally.
 Lower the bed to mid-thigh level.

-Move the patient closer to the edge of the bed, opposite to where he is turned.
+Move the patient closer to the edge of the bed opposite to where he is being turned.

 Tell the patient to cross his arms over his chest.

-If you turn him over on his right side, then he will put his left foot on the rightwuyu (if he can't do it, help him), and whether bend the patient's left leg: one hand covers the lower leg, the other- popliteal cavity.
+If you turn him over on his right side, he will put his left leg on his right.vuyu (if he can’t do this, help him), and whether bend the patient's left leg: one hand covers the shin, the other- popliteal cavity.

-Stand on the side of the bed where you turn the patient.
-Put the protector next to it.
-Bend your leg at the knee and place it on the protector.
-The second is the support.
+Stand on the side of the bed where you are turning the patient.
+Place the protector next to it.
+Bend your leg at the knee and place it on the tread.
+The second is a support.

-If you turn the patient to the right side, place your left hand on hisleft shoulder and righton his left thigh.
+If you turn the patient on his right side, place your left hand on hisleft shoulder, and righton his left thigh.

-Turn the patient on their side, transferring their weight to the leg that is on the floor.
+Turn the patient onto their side, placing your weight on the leg on the floor.
 Place a pillow under the patient's head.

-Fig. 30 Turning the patient and placing him in a position on his side.
-It is performed on a bed with a variable height.
+Fig. 30 Rotating the patient and placing him in a lateral position.
+Performed on a bed with variable height.

 Note.
-The patient should lie on his arm.
+The patient should lie on his or her arm.

-The patient's arms are slightly bent.
-The upper arm lies on the pillow.
+Bend the patient's arms slightly.
+The arm on top lies on the pillow.

 Place a pillow under the patient's back.

-33 Turning and placing the patient in the prone position (performed by one nurse as prescribed by the doctor; the patient cannot help)
+33 Turning over and placing the patient in the “prone” position (performed as prescribed by the doctor by one nurse; the patient cannot help)

-It is performed both on a functional and on a regular bed.
-Use at forced or passive position; the risk of developing bedsores, a change in position.
+Performed on both a functional and a regular bed.
+Use when forced or passive position; risk of developing bedsores, changing position.
 Rice.
 31.

-Prepare: a rolled-up blanket or bath towel, a small pillow, bolsters.
+Prepare: a folded blanket or bath towel, a small pillow, bolsters.

-Explain to the patient the course of the upcoming procedure, make sure that he understands it and obtain his consent to the procedure.
+Explain to the patient the course of the upcoming procedure, make sure that he understands it and obtain his consent to perform it.

 Assess the patient's condition and environment.
-Attach the bed brakes.
+Set the bed brakes.

-Lower the side rails (if any) from the side where the nurse is.
+Lower the side rails (if equipped) on the nurse's side.

 Lower the head of the bed (or remove the pillows).
 Make sure the patient is lying horizontally.

 Rice.
-31 Turning and placing the patient in the prone position (performed by one nurse as prescribed by the doctor; the patient cannot help).
+31 Turning over and placing the patient in the “lying on his stomach” position (performed as prescribed by the doctor by one nurse; the patient cannot help).

-Gently raise the patient's head, remove the normal one and put a small pillow.
+Gently lift the patient's head, remove the usual one and place a small pillow.

 Move the patient to the edge of the bed.

-Unbend the patient's arm, press it to the body.
+Extend the patient's arm and press it to the body.

 Raise the side rails.
-Go to the other side of the bed and lower the side rails 5 m.
+Move to the other side of the bed and lower the 5m side rails.

-Put your knee on the bed.
-Place a folded blanket (towel) ornot a large pillow under the patient's upper abdomen.
-Put one hand on the squareecho, and the otheron the hip farthest from you, put your knee on the bed papatient by placing a small pillow (protector) under it.
+Place your knee on the bed.
+Place a folded blanket (towel) ora small pillow under the patient's upper abdomen.
+Place one hand on the squareyes, and the otheron the thigh farthest from you, place your knee on the bedpatient by placing a small pillow (protector) under him.

-Turn the patient on his stomach towards the sister.
+Turn the patient onto his stomach towards the nurse.
 The patient's head is on its side.

-Place a pillow under your shins so your toes don't touch the bed.
+Place a pillow under your shins so that your toes do not touch the bed.

-Bend one arm of the patient at the elbow joint at an angle of 90 °, the otherBylie along the body.
+Bend one arm of the patient at the elbow joint at an angle of 90°, the otherBylay along the body.

-Place pillows (or foam rubber in a case) under the elbows, forearms and hands.
+Place pillows (or foam in a cover) under your elbows, forearms and hands.

-Place small rollers next to the feet (on the outside).
+Place small cushions next to your feet (outside).

-Make sure the patient is comfortable.
+Make sure the patient is lying comfortably.
 Raise the side rails.

 Rice.
-32 Technique of turning the patient on the stomach together.
+32 Technique for turning the patient onto his stomach together.

 Mukhina S.A., Tarnovsky I.I.
 Practical guide to the subject “Fundamentals of Nursing”, Moscow, 2002.

-Important: If a seriously ill patient needs to be moved over considerable distances, then the doctor must choose the type of transportation!
+Important: If a seriously ill patient needs to be moved over significant distances, then the type of transportation must be chosen by the doctor!

-The type of transportation (determined by the doctor) and the way the patient is placed on the stretcher depends on the disease and its location.
-It is necessary to move the patient in bed, on a stretcher, in a wheelchair, as well as in the hands of one or two assistants (in the absence of means for transportation) with the utmost care and safety.
+The type of transportation (determined by the doctor) and the method of placing the patient on a stretcher depend on the disease and its location.
+It is necessary to move the patient in a bed, on a stretcher, in a wheelchair, or in the arms of one or two assistants (in the absence of means of transportation) with the utmost care and safety.

 Capture of Rautek.
-This method is most often used in first aid.
-Rautek's grip allows you to lift and move critically ill patients.
+This method is most often used when providing first aid.
+The Rautek grip allows you to lift and move patients in serious condition.
 It happens that the patient, having fallen, lies on the floor.
-The capture of Rautek will allow, by lifting, seating or laying down the fallen.
+The Rautek grip will allow you to lift, sit or lay down the fallen person.

 Description of actions performed by one person.